Employment Law Attorneys in New York City File Claims for Victims of Pregnancy and Familial Status Discrimination

 The laws that govern familial status, pregnancy, gender and nursing discrimination can be confusing and complicated.
 We can help you decide how to proceed and what statute best protects your interests.
 Our employment law attorneys have the skill, experience and determination to navigate your claim and lead you on the right path to ensure that you recover the best results to which you are entitled.
 Whether you wish to negotiate a settlement or take your claim to court, we do what is needed to get the job done properly.

-Contact New York City sex discrimination lawyers at Leeds Brown if you are a victim of discrimination because of your pregnancy or familial status.
+Contact New York City sex discrimination lawyers if you are a victim of discrimination because of your pregnancy or familial status.
 We can provide a full range of services related to your employment discrimination claim.
 Call us 24/7 at 1-800-585-4658 today for a free case evaluation.